SegReg: Segmenting OARs by Registering MR Images and CT Annotations: Experiments

 \subsection{Results}

-The comparative results presented in Table \ref{table:1} highlight a notable improvement in our model's performance when compared to the CT-only baseline and other established OAR segmentation models.
-The visualization of comparative results has shown in Figure \ref{fig:demo}.
-Specifically, in terms of semantic classification ability, our model has achieved a 16.78\% improvement in mDSC compared to the nnUNet baseline.
-Moreover, the results compared with nnUNet baseline, including a detailed breakdown for each semantic, are presented in Table \ref{table:3}.
-Our model demonstrates a notable performance improvement, especially in small and tiny organs, including the cochlea (Cochlea\_L/R), anterior/posterior eyeball (Eye\_AL/AR/PL/PR), lacrimal gland (Glnd\_Lacrimal\_L/R), optic nerves (OpticNrv\_L/R), and parotid gland (Parotid\_L/R).
-Specifically, there are improvements of 31.56\%/26.26\%, 32.23\%/44.37\%, 48.98\%/58.08\%, 34.84\%/46.34\%, 38.94\%/28.36\%, and 40.61\%/25.46\% in DSC for left and right organs respectively.
+The results compared with nnU-Net baseline, including a detailed breakdown for each semantic, are presented in Table \ref{table:3}.
+Our model demonstrates a notable performance improvement, especially in small and tiny organs, including the cochlea, anterior/posterior eyeball, lacrimal gland, optic nerves, and parotid gland.
+Furthermore, the comparative results presented in Table \ref{table:1} and Figure \ref{fig:demo} highlight a notable improvement in our model's performance when compared to the CT-only baseline and other established OAR segmentation models.
+Specifically, in terms of semantic classification ability, our model has achieved a 16.78\% improvement in mDSC compared to the nnU-Net baseline.
 In addition, when considering models that also incorporate MRI data, it's worth noting that both MAML \cite{zhang2021modality} and MFM \cite{podobnik2023multimodal} employ a four-fold cross-validation approach on the entire dataset without a separate hold-out test set, we have also conducted experiments with our SegReg model under the same setting.
 The results presented in Table \ref{table:2} demonstrate that our SegReg model continues to outperform two-stream networks, irrespective of the modality fusion architectures used in multi-modal OAR segmentation.